tomedunn/the-finished-book/_classes/baseline-player-character-stats/baseline-player-character-stats.md

 When compared against the same trends for [monster offensive stats]({{ site.data.page-links.baseline-monster-stats.path }}#conclusion), AB and DC values for player character start off slightly higher than for monsters but increase noticeably slower.
 It's interesting to note that this difference in scaling vanishes when factoring in magic items for player characters, which can add up to $$+3$$ to AB and DC by level 20.

-Comparing Eqns. \eqref{eq:ab-approx} and \eqref{eq:dc-approx} against [monster defensive stats]({{site.data.page-links.baseline-monster-stats.path }}#conclusion), as shown in Fig. [3](#fig:hit-fail-probabilities){: .fig-ref} (below), the average probability of a player character's attack hitting a monster who's CR equals their level starts off close to $$60\%$$ and gradually increases to $$65\%$$, while the odds of such a monster failing a saving throw starts off at $$60\%$$ as well before steadily dropping down to around $$48\%$$ at level 20.
+Comparing Eqns. \eqref{eq:ab-approx} and \eqref{eq:dc-approx} against [monster defensive stats]({{site.data.page-links.baseline-monster-stats.path }}#conclusion), as shown in Fig. \figref{fig:hit-fail-probabilities} (below), the average probability of a player character's attack hitting a monster who's CR equals their level starts off close to $$60\%$$ and gradually increases to $$65\%$$, while the odds of such a monster failing a saving throw starts off at $$60\%$$ as well before steadily dropping down to around $$48\%$$ at level 20.

 <figure id="fig:hit-fail-probabilities">
     {% include_relative fig-hit-fail-probabilities-small.html %}
     {% include_relative fig-hit-fail-probabilities-large.html %}
-    <figcaption>Figure 3: Shows the average probability that a player character's attack will hit a level appropriate monster, or that such a monster will fail a saving throw against the player character's save DC.</figcaption>
+    <figcaption>Shows the average probability that a player character's attack will hit a level appropriate monster, or that such a monster will fail a saving throw against the player character's save DC.</figcaption>
 </figure>

 This means that, in the absence of magic items, player characters that rely on attacks maintain their chance to hit level appropriate monsters as they level up, while characters who rely on saving throws affect their targets less and less often.
 This may explain why abilities and spells that rely on saving throws often deal half damage when a target succeeds on the saving throw, rather than no damage.

 If we factor in bonuses to AB and DC from magic items as the player characters level up, the probability of hitting a monster with an attack increases up to around $$80\%$$ at level 20, while the chance of a monster failing a saving throw stays fairly flat, increasing only slightly to around $$63\%$$.
 Given the powerful impact that non-damaging saving throw effects can have (often known as "save or suck" abilities), it makes sense that monsters were designed to be a bit more resilient against such effects compared to attacks when the player characters are enhanced by magic items.

 The last offensive stat to consider is single target damage per round (DPR).
-These values, shown in Fig. [4](#fig:dpr-vs-level){: .fig-ref} (below), were taken from the simulations I ran previously for my post on [player character XP]({{ site.data.page-links.xp-and-player-characters.path }}), which looked at each base class's average performance across a full adventuring day made up of Medium encounters.
+These values, shown in Fig. \figref{fig:dpr-vs-level} (below), were taken from the simulations I ran previously for my post on [player character XP]({{ site.data.page-links.xp-and-player-characters.path }}), which looked at each base class's average performance across a full adventuring day made up of Medium encounters.

 <figure id="fig:dpr-vs-level">
     {% include_relative fig-dpr-vs-level-small.html %}
     {% include_relative fig-dpr-vs-level-large.html %}
-    <figcaption>Figure 4: Shows the average single target DPR for player characters at each level, assuming all attacks hit and all saving throws fail.</figcaption>
+    <figcaption>Shows the average single target DPR for player characters at each level, assuming all attacks hit and all saving throws fail.</figcaption>
 </figure>